JLJVS/AdventofCode/README.md

 # AdventofCode
 Advent of Code solutions for several years

+The input and test files are stored in a folder named data and test in the year folder.
+Python tests are documented in the docstrings of the functions.
+Files can be tested by calling python -m doctest filename.py in the terminal.

 | Year | Python | Java | C++ | Notes |
 |------|--------|------|-----|-------|